 - The day following the BBQ, clean the BBQ - empty all the ash into a black bag and brush the set clean; wash the BBQ grid under the tap located outside the study centre door and dry with a clean rag.
 If you do not know where this is ask!
 Do not empty charcoal into the drains.

 - If your booking immediately follows another, then you should leave the previous party’s hot coals in the BBQ and add your own as necessary.
 Note: it is the responsibility of the organiser of the last event of any given day to ensure the Island is cleared and the BBQ cleaned.

-- Let the Porters know you are finished and they will contact either someone on the DCSA to check the BBQ.
+- Let the Porters know you are finished.
 If there is a problem you will be billed £50 to support the use of the BBQ.

 - Please note: Returning the key does not mean you will not be billed should there be a problem.